-The Faculty Learning Cohort will gather faculty from a variety of disciplines to participate in a year-long conversation focused on the mission and purpose of the University of Wisconsin-Madison in the twenty-first century.
-What would a shared vision for a world-renowned research university look like?
+A learning cohort of faculty from a variety of disciplines were gathered to participate in a year-long conversation focused on the mission and purpose of the UW-Madison in the twenty-first century.
+They explored such questions as: What can a shared vision for a world-renowned research university look like?
 How might diverse academic and professional disciplines embrace this purpose?

 Study Center Partners

 The Higher Pursuits Project extends beyond the UW-Madison campus to include other vibrant Christian study centers at elite American universities.
 Pilot grants to the following Christian study centers aim to raise academic and institutional consciousness of religious discourse and purpose.
 Each of the partner study centers and their projects are described here and linked below.
 (Note: The grant recipient at the University of Michigan is exploring the establishment of a Christian study center on that campus.)